aza0092/Clean-Code-Notes/README.md

 ## Function Arguments
-- Use as much arguements as possible.
+- Use as little arguements as possible.
 Ideal is zero, one or two.
 Three or more should be avoided where possible Testing function with no arguements is far easier

 - If a function is going to transform its input argument, the transformation should appear as the return value.